 Hotels are reasonably priced.
 Budget accommodations tend to cost between $15 and $25.
 Midrange accommodations run $50-$100, while the best hotels are priced between $100-$200 a night.
 Double rooms often aren’t much more expensive than single rooms.
 Sharing a room can significantly lower the cost of travel.

+You might want to use cash when traveling in smaller towns and for day-to-day dealings such as food and tours and activities.
 There are banks located throughout the country that are open Monday through Saturday.
 During the workweek, banks are usually open from 8 AM to 3 PM, although they tend to have shorter hours on Saturday.
 ATMs are equally available and are definitely the easiest way to get cash – just look for the red signs that say Sistema Clave.
 ATMs generally accept most types of credit and debit cards (Visa, MasterCard, Amex, Cirrus, Plus) and will charge a service fee, usually around $5.
 The amount that you can withdrawal at one time depends on the bank, though it’s typically around $500.

-If you’re coming from the United States, you won’t need to exchange money—the dollar is legal tender in Panama.
+If you’re coming from the United States, you won’t need to exchange money—the dollar is legal tender in Panamanian currency.
 Changing other foreign currencies can be difficult in Panama.
 You can exchange money at the Banco Nacional de Panamá in the airport.
 However, outside of the airport the only place you can exchange foreign currency is at a casa de cambio (exchange house).
 These can be difficult to find outside of Panama City.

 Credit cards are often accepted in the cities, especially at nicer hotels, restaurants and stores.
 Smaller hotels and restaurants, however, will generally only take cash, as will taxis.
 The farther one gets from a city, the more difficult it is to use a credit card.
 Visa and MasterCard are the most widely accepted credit cards, although other cards can often be used in upscale establishments.